LinboYuan/AEM/README.md

 ##Abstract
 Android event manager is an utility class to simplify android listeners.
 It has encapsulated most of the view event listeners.
-When bind an event to a view, you just need declare a method that has the same signature with the event, and annotate it with the EventAnnotation.
+When bind an event to a view, you just need declare a method that has the corresponding event args signature, and annotate it with the **_EventAnnotation_**.
+It contains a **_CommonEventManager_** which just has implemented listeners that declared in **_View_** class directly, and a **_FullEventManager_** that has impemented more listeners.

 We will get rid of the fussy listener's implementation by this utility.
 It is easy to use and uncouples activity with the views' event.
 Meanwhile, it has a good performance.